EternityForest/KaithemAutomation/help.md

 <a href="" id="theming"></a>Theming
 -----------------------------------

-The following conventions are used for consistancy in kaithem CSS.
-If you want your custom pages to be consistant with the rest of Kaithem's theming, you can use the following CSS classes in your user-created pages.
+The following conventions are used for consistency in kaithem CSS.
+If you want your custom pages to be consistent with the rest of Kaithem's theming, you can use the following CSS classes in your user-created pages.

 ### Section Boxes

-Almost everything that is not a large heading should be in a div with class="sectionbox" or a child therof.
+Almost everything that is not a large heading should be in a div with class="sectionbox" or a child thereof.
 Kaithem backgrounds may not have enough contrast with text to be easily readable outside of sectionboxes.

 ### Scrolling Boxes